-Since 2014, the Seeding Change Fellowship has graduated nearly 100 fellows, developing their skills, leadership and commitment to building a movement for social justice.
+Since 2014, the Seeding Change Fellowship has graduated over 100 fellows, developing their skills, leadership and commitment to building a movement for social justice.
 Fellows have gone on to become staff, volunteers and activists with their host sites or other organizations in the fellowship network.

 We hope you will consider applying!

 Built out of the Eva Lowe Fellowship for Social Justice housed at CPA San Francisco, the Seeding Change National Fellowship is an intensive 8-10-week full-time volunteer program that supports the development of young people towards a deep commitment to organizing in our communities for racial, economic, and gender justice.
 The program combines substantial investment in political development and organizing training through placement at host sites with intentional community-building, personal reflection and community-centered leadership development to prepare a new generation of organizers to confront the challenges facing our communities and the world.

 Core Program Components

 - Hands-on work at respective host sites

 - One-Week Program Orientation in San Francisco Bay Area

 - Local/Regional Activities

 - Weekly Webinars for Reflection and Political Education